souxls/Collections/README.md

 * [conda](https://github.com/conda/conda) - Conda is a cross-platform, language-agnostic binary package manager.
 It is the package manager used by Anaconda installations, but it may be used for other systems as well.
 Conda makes environments first-class citizens, making it easy to create independent environments even for C libraries.
 Conda is written entirely in Python, and is BSD licensed open source.
 * [CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
 * [trilium](https://github.com/zadam/trilium) - Build your personal knowledge base with Trilium Notes
+* [sysdig](https://github.com/draios/sysdig) - Sysdig is a tool that lets you monitor and analyze the behavior of your system.
+It is a collection of tools that can be used to monitor and analyze the behavior of your system.

 ### 资料
 * [engineering-blogs](https://github.com/kilimchoi/engineering-blogs) - A curated list of engineering blogs.